NuGet/docs.microsoft.com-nuget/docs/concepts/Security-Best-Practices.md

 If you are consuming a package that is deprecated and unlisted, you should avoid using the package.

 To learn how to deprecate and unlist a package, see the following documentation on [deprecating](../nuget-org/deprecate-packages.md) and [unlisting packages](../nuget-org/policies/deleting-packages.md#unlisting-a-package).

+Also consider reporting the known to the [GitHub Advisories Database](https://github.com/advisories).

 ## Summary